 These detailed, specific rights for copyright holders could prevent governments from introducing reforms to improve consumer rights or to respond to technological change in the future.

 A recent Productivity Commission Report (December 2016) found that copyright and patent rules agreed to in the Australia-US Free Trade Agreement are costing governments and consumers hundreds of millions of dollars a year.
 These are the same rules which would have been locked in by the TPP and which now may be pushed through in the RCEP.

-The RCEP proposes E-Commerce rules that suit the needs of global digital companies like Google and Facebook at the expense of consumers and that restrict governments from regulating them.
-In the wake of Facebook and other data abuse scandals, we need stronger, not weaker, privacy and other protections for consumers.
+Leaked documents have revealed that RCEP could contain e-commerce rules that suit the needs of global digital companies like Google and Facebook at the expense of consumers and that restrict governments from regulating them.
+In the wake of Facebook and Google’s s data abuse scandals, we need stronger, not weaker, privacy and other protections for consumers.

-Proposed e-commerce rules also reinforce the global dominance of existing digital companies at the expense of developing countries being able to develop industries.
+Proposed e-commerce rules also reinforce the global dominance of existing digital companies at the expense of developing countries being able to develop their own industries.

 - Law Professors Address RCEP Negotiators on Copyright, Electronic Frontier Foundation, Feb 24, 2017

 - TPP locks in copyright & patent rules, making reform near impossible, AFTINET, April 2016